programster/package-swagger/README.md

-A PHP package to simplify the generation of swagger JSON documentation.
+A PHP package to simplify the generation of Swagger 2.0 JSON documentation.

+The [specification for Swagger 2.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/2.0.md) can be found here.

 ## Example Usage
 Below is a really basic example of using the code to get you started.
 It should be pretty self explanatory if you